sowsri1218/Sales_Analysis/README.md

 );

 ```
+Then Import the data from the CSV file into the Sales_Data Table.

 **2. Data Cleaning**

 **Null Value Check:** Check for any null values in the dataset and if present delete records with missing data.